NeuroSpirit | Science-Backed IBS-C & Chronic Constipation RelieF

 You cannot directly “lower cortisol” with a pill.
 The solution lies in using consistent, daily practices to convince your nervous system that it is safe, thereby allowing your natural cortisol rhythm to restore itself.

-- Daylight & Darkness Rhythm: View bright, natural light within 30-60 minutes of waking.
+1. Daylight & Darkness Rhythm: View bright, natural light within 30-60 minutes of waking.
 This is the most powerful signal to set your cortisol curve.
 At night, eliminate blue light and create total darkness for sleep.
+If morning cortisol is the part of your day that destroys your gut, see the morning routine that uses your natural cortisol rise instead of fighting it.

 Your Next Step: From Understanding to Action